 How to lead without draining the life-blood from your officers

 I always hesitate to describe my management style when asked because while I think I know what answer the questioner is looking for, my interpretation of the question doesn’t lend itself to an easy and concise answer.
 I’ve always referred to the philosophy that leadership and management are not one and the same.
-As the late General Norman Schwarzkopf says, “You manage things and you lead people.”
+As the late General Norman Schwarzkopf said, “You manage things and you lead people.”

 On the surface, this makes perfect sense.
-While teaching leadership I’ve often reinforced this theorem with the correlating question, “Would you rather be managed, or led?”
+While teaching leadership, I’ve often reinforced this theorem with the correlating question, “Would you rather be managed or led?”
 No one wants to be managed.
 When used in this context, the term “manage” diminishes the leader-follower relationship and makes it less personal.
-Conversely, we all want to be led by strong, effective, and influential leaders.
+Conversely, we all want to be led by strong, effective and influential leaders.
 So my inclination when asked about my management style is to reply with the question, “Do you mean my leadership style?”

 By changing the context of the question I can present an answer that closely mirrors my views on leadership and its ability to influence others – which I believe is the focus of the original question.

-Leadership, Management, People, and Things
+Leadership, Management, People and Things

 Are leadership and management mutually exclusive terms, one having to do entirely with the personnel resources and the other involving only inanimate objects?
 If our primary organizational role is that of a leader of people and not a manager of things, does that mean that our management style is completely irrelevant?